Belsize (ward)

 Belsize (/ˈbɛlsaɪz/) is a ward in the London Borough of Camden, in the United Kingdom.
 The ward covers most of Belsize Park, between Haverstock Hill, Swiss Cottage, and Primrose Hill.

 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
 The ward was redrawn in May 1978, May 2002, and May 2022.
-From 2010, the ward was in the Hampstead and Kilburn constituency, having previously been in Hampstead and Highgate from 1983 until 2010, and Hampstead prior to 1983.
+The ward is in the Hampstead and Highgate constituency.
+From 2010 to 2024 it was in Hampstead and Kilburn, having previously been in Hampstead and Highgate from 1983 until 2010, and Hampstead prior to 1983.
 In 2018, the ward had an electorate of 8,999.
 The Boundary Commission projects the electorate to rise to 9,097 by 2025.

 The ward currently returns three councillors to Camden Council, with an election every four years.
 At the last election in May 2022, all three candidates from the Liberal Democrats were elected to represent the ward.